canh25xp/GraduationThesis/OUTLINES.md

 ## 6.1 Conclusion

-In this thesis, I have presented **GecWeb (A Lightweight Language Error Correction System)**, a web-based application designed to make state-of-the-art grammatical error correction (GEC) systems accessible to the general public.
+In this thesis, I have presented GecWeb (A Lightweight Language Error Correction System), a web-based application designed to make state-of-the-art grammatical error correction (GEC) systems accessible to the general public.
 GecWeb addresses several key challenges in the field of GEC, including the need for a lightweight, modular, and user-friendly system that can be used on devices with varying screen sizes and internet speeds, particularly in developing countries.

 ### Comparison with Existing Systems

-When compared to existing GEC systems such as **Grammarly**, **GECKo+**, and **MiSS**, GecWeb stands out in several ways:
+When compared to existing GEC systems such as Grammarly, GECKo+, and MiSS, GecWeb stands out in several ways:

-1. **Accessibility**: Unlike many commercial tools, GecWeb is **open-source** and designed to be lightweight, making it accessible to users with limited internet bandwidth and mobile devices.
+1. Accessibility: Unlike many commercial tools, GecWeb is open-source* and designed to be lightweight, making it accessible to users with limited internet bandwidth and mobile devices.
-2. **Modularity**: GecWeb supports multiple GEC models (e.g., T5-Large, GECToR XLNet, GECToR Roberta) and combination methods (e.g., ESC, MEMT), allowing users to choose the best approach for their needs.
+2. Modularity: GecWeb supports multiple GEC models (e.g., T5-Large, GECToR XLNet, GECToR Roberta) and combination methods (e.g., ESC, MEMT), allowing users to choose the best approach for their needs.
 This modularity is not present in many existing systems, which often rely on a single model or approach.
-3. **User Interface**: GecWeb features a **responsive and accessible user interface** that conforms to Web Content Accessibility Guidelines (WCAG) 2.1.
+3. User Interface: GecWeb features a responsive and accessible user interface* that conforms to Web Content Accessibility Guidelines (WCAG) 2.1.
 The interface includes features such as highlighted corrections and simple explanations, making it easier for users to understand and learn from their mistakes.
-4. **Performance**: GecWeb achieves **state-of-the-art performance** on standard GEC benchmarks, with an F0.5 score of **78.04** on the BEA-2019 test set when using the ESC combination method.
+4. Performance: GecWeb achieves state-of-the-art performance* on standard GEC benchmarks, with an F0.5 score of 78.04* on the BEA-2019 test set when using the ESC combination method.
 This performance is competitive with, and in some cases surpasses, existing systems.

 ### Outstanding Contributions

 The key contributions of this thesis include:

-1. **Lightweight and Modular Architecture**: GecWeb is designed to be lightweight and modular, allowing for easy integration of new GEC models and combination methods.
+1. Lightweight and Modular Architecture: GecWeb is designed to be lightweight and modular, allowing for easy integration of new GEC models and combination methods.
 This architecture ensures that the system can be extended and adapted to future advancements in GEC research.
-2. **Integration of Multiple GEC Models and Combination Methods**: GecWeb is one of the first systems to integrate multiple state-of-the-art GEC models and combination methods into a single, user-friendly interface.
+2. Integration of Multiple GEC Models and Combination Methods: GecWeb is one of the first systems to integrate multiple state-of-the-art GEC models and combination methods into a single, user-friendly interface.
 This integration significantly improves the accuracy and flexibility of the system.
-3. **Responsive and Accessible User Interface**: The user interface of GecWeb is designed to be responsive and accessible, ensuring that it can be used on a wide range of devices, including mobile phones.
+3. Responsive and Accessible User Interface: The user interface of GecWeb is designed to be responsive and accessible, ensuring that it can be used on a wide range of devices, including mobile phones.
 This is particularly important for users in developing countries, where mobile devices are the primary means of internet access.
-4. **Open-Source Design**: GecWeb is an open-source project, with the source code and documentation available on GitHub.
+4. Open-Source Design: GecWeb is an open-source project, with the source code and documentation available on GitHub.
 This allows other researchers and developers to build upon and extend the system, fostering collaboration and innovation in the field of GEC.

 ### Lessons Learned

 Throughout the development of GecWeb, several important lessons were learned:

-1. **Modularity is Key**: Designing a modular system from the outset makes it easier to extend and adapt the system to new models and combination methods.
+1. Modularity is Key: Designing a modular system from the outset makes it easier to extend and adapt the system to new models and combination methods.
-2. **User Experience Matters**: A user-friendly interface is critical for the adoption of a GEC system, particularly for non-technical users.
+2. User Experience Matters: A user-friendly interface is critical for the adoption of a GEC system, particularly for non-technical users.
 Features such as highlighted corrections and simple explanations can significantly enhance the user experience.
-3. **Performance vs. Accessibility**: Balancing performance and accessibility is a key challenge in developing a lightweight GEC system.
+3. Performance vs. Accessibility: Balancing performance and accessibility is a key challenge in developing a lightweight GEC system.
 Techniques such as mini-batch processing and GPU acceleration can help achieve this balance.

 ## 6.2 Future work